 Most dive agencies offer non-certification scuba experience programs for beginner participants of varying ages.
 This is a great way to explore the sport before "diving in."
 Follow dive agency standards for age, health, supervision, and maximum depth requirements.
-Girl Scout adult-to-girl ratios must be maintained.
+Girl Scout adult-to-youth ratios must be maintained.

-A Girl Scout swim test is required prior to participating in a scuba experience program.
-Contact your council for information on if the dive professional teaching the class can administer the test prior to water activities.
-An example of the swim test can be found here: Swim Test
+A Girl Scout swim test is required prior to participating in a pool-only scuba experience program.
+Contact your council for information on whether or not the dive professional teaching the class can administer the test prior to water activities.
+A sample swim test can be found in Swimming Safety Activity Checkpoints.